bebaek/cryomem/README.md

 ### Config file

 Subpackage dipprobe has been written to use config files extensively for test/measurement settings.
 Measurement instruments, target parameters, DAQ sequence parameters can be specified in a YAML file to achieve both flexibility and efficiency.
-See ```cryomem/test/dipprobe/testconfig.yaml``` for an example.
+See .yaml files in ```cryomem/test/dipprobe```, ```cryomem/test/dipprobe2```, or the following section for an example.

 A config file is loaded from the command line by a parameter